PKBeam/Edda/advanced-topics.md

 Knowing *which* note has the ᚷ rune also informs players preciesly how they should hit the runes.

-If you don't tell Ragnarock what the BPM is or where the BPM changes are, then it won't know which beat a note is placed on.
+If you don't tell Ragnarock what the BPM is or where the timing changes are, then it won't know which beat a note is placed on.
 That means all the notes will probably have an ᚷ rune on them, which makes it harder for players to do things like play arpeggiated notes.

-So the lesson here is to map out your BPM and BPM changes properly!
+So the lesson here is to map out your BPM and timing changes properly!
 It makes it much nicer for the people that play your map.

-> **NOTE**: Edda has a *Grid Offset* feature in the right sidebar.
-The reader may notice that it has not ever been mentioned, and that is because you shouldn't use it - it will cause all of your notes to have ᚷ runes on them.
-> This feature may be removed in the future - use a BPM change if you want to shift the grid's alignment.

 ## Audio latency